How to Create a Messaging App Like WhatsApp or Slack

 The list of possible challenges looks like this:

 - Losing users due to poor engagement.
 There is only one chance to make a first impression.
 And that statement works for a chat app too.
 Rarely appear the option to impress a user from the second shot.
-To save yourself a potential headache later, you should work hard on the user onboarding, personalization, constant updates.
+To save yourself a potential headache later, you should work hard on the user onboarding, personalization, and constant updates.

 - Expected future growth.
 The messaging app may shut down because of a large number of active users.
 Check the bottleneck and ways to optimize the processes.
-That will help to scale your app during the huge loads.
+That will help to scale your app during huge loads.

 - Security is a critical component of a messaging app and you should handle it carefully.
 Today’s users care about their privacy and are interested in the encryption of their conversations.
 Let’s be honest, nobody wants to have their personal information stored or transmitted to the third-parties.